 Step into The Walled Gardens

 An exciting project is underway at Holkham to restore the 6½ acres of walled gardens which were originally laid out by Samuel Wyatt during the late 1700s.
-The project is estimated to take approximately five years to complete and is now in its fourth year.
+In 2014 the restoration project will be in its fifth year.
 You can follow the restoration work as it progresses by visiting our online diary.